Party Wall Surveyor in Newham: East London SpecialistParty Wall Surveyor Redbridge

 Fixed Fee Pricing (most common for residential projects):

-• Two-story extension or basement excavation: £950-£1,400 for building owner’s surveyor
+- Two-story extension or basement excavation: £950-£1,400 for the building owner’s surveyor

-• Complex projects with multiple neighbors: £1,400-£2,200 for building owner’s surveyor
+- Complex projects with multiple neighbours: £1,400-£2,200 for the building owner’s surveyor

-• Agreed surveyor acting for both parties: £600-£800 total (when neighbors consent)
+- Agreed surveyor acting for both parties: £600-£800 total (when neighbours consent)

 Hourly Rate Pricing (used for disputes or complex situations):

-• Standard hourly rate in Lewisham ranges from £120-£180 + VAT
+- Standard hourly rate in Lewisham ranges from £120-£180 + VAT

-• Senior surveyors or specialists charge £180-£250 + VAT
+- Senior surveyors or specialists charge £180-£250 + VAT

-• Minimum charges typically 2-3 hours
+- Minimum charges typically 2-3 hours

-Percentage-Based Pricing (rare for residential, common for commercial):
+Usually-Based Pricing (rare for residential, common for commercial):

-• Usually 1-2% of the construction value for major developments
+- Usually, 1-2% of the construction value for major developments

-• Not recommended for typical home improvements
+- Not recommended for typical home improvements

 Most Lewisham homeowners pay fixed fees for predictability.
 When we survey a Victorian terrace loft conversion in Hither Green, we quote £850 flat fee covering everything: initial inspection, notice preparation, schedule of condition, party wall award, and one follow-up inspection.
 That’s it—no hidden extras unless the project changes or disputes arise.